IrynaYe/cardano-docs.iohk.io/_docs/cardano/plutus/introduction.md

 computation `N`.
 If the term `M` computes to `failure`, then the failure is propagated by the `do` construct and the whole thing computes to `failure`.

-This is most useful for building validator scripts for smart contracts.
+This is the most useful for building validator scripts for smart contracts.
 The standard way this is done is by asking for a redeemer program of type `Comp A` and a validator program of type `A -> Comp B`, which are then composed to form `do { x <- redeemer ; validator x }`.
 The `redeemer` program is run, returning